- Essential Guide to Applying for an Iranian Visa

 - Transfer and admission to the nearest hospital in Iran

-- Repatriation to your country in the event of hospitalization or death
+- Repatriation to your country in the event of hospitalisation or death

 (!)
 If you have your own travel insurance, ensure that the policy clearly and specifically states that the insurance covers and valid for Iran.
 Bring that document with you and go to the visa section to show it to one of the officers.
 If you fail to do so, then you need to get another travel insurance on the spot.